What Supplier Diversity Means…and What it Doesn’t Mean

 Top procurement and supply-chain professionals know that it’s no longer enough to follow the same tired checklists of corporate procurement and strategic sourcing best practices.
 In the face of today’s fiercely competitive business environment and changing customer demographics, more companies than ever before are counting on their supply chains to deliver both strategic cost savings and added value.

 Whether you’re an experienced procurement professional or an executive whose responsibilities happen to include strategic sourcing and supplier diversity management, you’re dealing with a global business environment that’s growing more diverse every day.
 For example, there are already more than 1,000 U.S.-based information technology companies owned by women and minorities, ranging from startups to mature companies with annual revenues north of $100 million.
 Most of these firms operate across national borders and in several IT disciplines.

-If you work for a company that claims to value workplace diversity and inclusion, it just makes good business sense to implement an inclusive and engaging supplier diversity program.
+If you work for a company that claims to value workplace diversity and inclusion, it just makes good business sense to implement an inclusive and engaging supplier diversity program as part of your overarching Environmental, Social, and Governance (ESG) initiatives.
 Let’s start with a basic definition: